First Nations Consultation

 Visit Website

 Penelakut Tribe reserve lands total 635.7 hectares of land, comprised of four reserves across Penelakut Island, the northwestern tip of Galiano Island, Tent Island and just south of Chemainus.
 The most populated reserve is Penelakut Island 7.
-Penelakut Tribe Tumuhw Code was operational as of February 2020.
+Penelakut Tribe Tumuhw (Land) Code was operational as of February 2020.

 There are 1,006 Penelakut Tribe members living on and off-reserve.